Cardiac Liability

 The regulations regarding the testing of new drugs for cardiac safety are changing.
 ApconiX can help you understand how these new regulations will affect you and guide you through the testing process.
 We are working with a number of stakeholders to create this new regulatory framework called CiPA (Comprehensive in vitro Proarrhythmia Assay).
 The new paradigm will include the testing of a wider panel of ion channels, in silico modelling of ion channel data and measurements using human stem cell-derived cardiomyocytes.

-- We are here to give you the advice you need to take an informed next step and we will support you to make the right decision
+We are always here to give you the advice you need to take an informed next step and we will support you to make the right decision.

 Flexibility and customer focus